Excision-Mail/Excision-Mail/README.md

 #### Flexible server and user management system

 * Daily report for system stats and email stats for server status checks.
+* Support for aliases using pseudo accounts in both sending and receiving emails.
 * User management scripts for adding users and aliases.
-* Automatic management of aliases support in both sending and receiving emails.
 * Automatic management and tag support for `user+tag@...` in both sending and receiving emails.
   * Option to change separating tag to non-default options, such as `.`, `-` or `_` for additional privacy.
 * Automatic management of TLS certificates from [Lets Encrypt](https://letsencrypt.org/).